confirm/PhpZabbixApi/README.md

 ```

 If you want to customize or extend the library, you might want to do that in the `ZabbixApi` class.
-Out of the box, the `ZabbixApi` class is an empty class inherited from `ZabbixApiAbstract`.
+Out of the box, `ZabbixApi` is an empty class inherited from `ZabbixApiAbstract`.

 By customizing only `ZabbixApi`, you're able to update `ZabbixApiAbstract` (the build) at any time, without merging your customizations manually.